thejayray/thejayray.github.io/_posts/2016/2016-11-20-the-activist-and-the-persecutor.md

 Date: 2016-11-20
 tags: post, Religion, Activism
 Permalink: /2016/11/the-activist-and-the-persecutor
-Tweet: My thoughts in the aftermath of the election are not kind to the group with whom I was born to identify.
+tweet: My thoughts in the aftermath of the election are not kind to the group with whom I was born to identify.
 title: The activist and the persecutor
 ---